StoccoDavide/Sandals/README.md

 `Sandals` is a library for the numerical integration of Ordinary Differential Equations (ODEs) and Differential Algebraic Equations (DAEs) written in C++17.
 It is a porting of the `Indigo` integration library present at [this link](https://StoccoDavide.github.io/Indigo), which is written in MATLAB.

 Are you looking for the online documentation?
-Visit [this link](https://StoccoDavide.github.io/Sandals)! (not yet available)
+Visit [this link](https://stoccodavide.github.io/Sandals/)!

 ## Installation